breadboard-ai/breadboard/packages/website/src/docs/io.md

 Based on these expectations, any given port can be in one of the four states:

+** Valid states **

 - **Connected** -- the port is correctly connected to another port or specified via configuration in accordance to node's expectations.

-- **Ready** -- the port is not connected to another node, and it is expected, but not required by the node.
+- **Ready** -- the node has defined a port that is optional, and it's not currently connected.

+** Error states **

-- **Missing** -- the port is not connected to another node, but it is required by the node.
+- **Missing** -- the node has defined a port is required by the node _and_ is currently unconnected.
 It is similar to "Ready", except that not having this port connected is an error.

 - **Dangling** -- the port is connected to this node, but it is not expected by the node.
 This is another error state.